 Apart from being extremely virulent and capacity to infect many more, little is known about the severity of the disease caused by the new strain as compared to older strain.
 The efficacy of the newly developed vaccine is also uncertain at this point.

 Thus, to prevent the spread of the new coronavirus strain during the New Year celebrations, India has imposed a night curfew from11 PM to 6 AM.
-This comes after many cases of the new strain virus are being reported in many parts of India including Delhi, Karnataka, Maharashtra, Tamil Nadu, Gujarat, etc. According to the restrictions, a ban on celebrations and public gatherings are banned from December 31 till January 2, 2021.
+This comes after many cases of the new strain virus are being reported in many parts of India including Delhi, Karnataka, Maharashtra, Tamil Nadu, Gujarat, etc. According to the restrictions, a ban on celebrations and public gatherings is banned from December 31 till January 2, 2021.

 Our fight against the COVID-19 pandemic is not yet over.